Photo of the Day

 We know how the system works, the food chain that is.
 The small stuff is eaten by the progressively bigger things, and there are fewer of the latter than there are of the former, thus the whole network keeps operating long-term.
 Some things chew plants, others devour animals whole or in part, and then there are those, like us, that do both.
 In the natural ecosystem, predators keep the numerous little critters from getting out of control and decimating certain other plant or animal populations and wrecking the whole business.
 When man brings an invasive and potentially destructive species to a new area, occasionally we’re fortunate enough to have a native species adapt and begin to keep the invader under control by eating it.
 It maintains the balance.
 It’s easy enough to understand.

-For the adult cicada, there is danger.
-It looks like an enormous bee.
+For the adult cicada, there is danger, and that danger resembles an enormous bee.
 It’s a Cicada Killer (Specius speciosus) wasp, and it will latch onto a cicada and begin stinging while both are in flight.
-The stings soon paralyze the screeching panicked cicada.
+The stings soon paralyze the screeching, panicked cicada.
 The Cicada Killer then begins the task of airlifting and/or dragging its victim to the lair it has prepared.
 The cicada is placed in one of more than a dozen cells in the tunnel complex where it will serve as food for the wasp’s larvae.
 The wasp lays an egg on the cicada, then leaves and pushes the hole closed.
 The egg hatches in a several days and the larval grub is on its own to feast upon the hapless cicada.

 Other species in the Solitary Wasp family (Sphecidae) have similar life cycles using specific prey which they incapacitate to serve as sustenance for their larvae.